 How a bad credit score affects your finances

-Obtaining a credit card
+Getting a credit card

 Buying a home

-Getting a loan
+Getting a loan from a bank

 If you happen to have bad credit and you’re worried that you can’t enjoy the benefits of getting the loans and credit cards you want, there are solutions.
-Having good credit opens up your world to generous rewards.
+A good credit score opens up your world to generous rewards.
 There is a lot of competition with credit products once you have what is considered good credit.

 You’ll start to get offered competitive perks and other incentives.
 Some of the perks include savings on travel, free travel insurance, and cashback without having to pay high annual fees.
 Not only that but you can qualify for low interest credit cards.
 Having good credit is worth the effort because in the end you can save yourself a lot of money.

-Use a secured or guaranteed credit card
+Use a secured credit card

-Don’t cancel your credit cards
+Don’t close your old credit cards

 The credit history you’ve built up from having that card will be removed from your credit report.
 This shortens your credit history.
 It’s best to keep the credit card out of your wallet and don’t have it set up as an automatic payment online.